cylc/cylc-doc/src/user-guide/writing-suites/scheduling.rst

 Expanding this out, you generate ``N * M`` dependencies, where ``N`` is the number of members of ``FAM1`` and ``M`` is the number of members of ``FAM2``.
-This can result in high memory use as the number of members of these families grows, potentially rendering the suite impractical for running on some systems.
+This can result in high memory use as the number of members of these families grows, potentially rendering the workflow impractical for running on some systems.

 You can greatly reduce the number of dependencies generated in these situations by putting dummy tasks in the graphing to represent the state of the family you